AtlasOfLivingAustralia/data-management/.github/ISSUE_TEMPLATE/full-index-check.md

 ---
 Every day:

 -  monitor the index switch
 -  all scheduled jobs for the day completed successfully (raise on Slack if not)
 -  assertions sync has run ( ie check user assertion counts are in DQ Profile)
 -  images processing is progressing and not stalled
--  check there are no long-running (ie > 24 hours) clusters (filter on Running status)
+-  check there are no long-running (ie > 24 hours) clusters (filter on Running state)
 -  clear biocache cache (has to be done after assertion sync and index successfully switched)

 Raise any issues on the data management internal channel